Expert Insights: LinkedIn Jobs on the Rise 2023

 Software Engineer

-What they do: Software engineers design and code software, coordinating with hardware engineers, QA teams and others to test the software before release.
+What they do: Software engineers design and code software, coordinating with hardware engineers, QA teams, and others to test it before release.

 Most common skills: JavaPython (Programming Language)React.js